 2 Of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment.

 The first time we see the word baptism used is in the New Testament.
 But this isn’t the first baptism.
-As 1 Corinthians 10:2 said, there was even a time when the people were baptized as they left Egypt under Moses.
+As 1 Corinthians 10:2 reveals, the Israelites were even “baptized” when they left Egypt under Moses.

-So let’s ask a question here, … why did John use water to baptize people?
-The simple answer is that God told him to, … but that doesn’t really answer the question of why, does it?
+So let’s ask a question: why did John use water to baptize people?
+The simple answer is that God told him to.
+But that doesn’t really explain why, does it?

 1 Corinthians 10:11

 The Bible speaks of some things being done as examples.
-Another word for an example can be a metaphor.
-Often, in the Old Testament, we see these kinds of metaphors.
-In fact, in 1 Corinthians 9:8-10 Paul mentions one of the laws concerning oxen as being a metaphor for us.
+Another word for example could be metaphor.
+In fact, in 1 Corinthians 9:8–10, Paul refers to one of the laws concerning oxen as a metaphor for us.

 Water itself can be a metaphor for many things.
-It can even be a metaphor for life since we need it to live.
-So when God turns the waters of Egypt into blood it could be an example of Him turning life into death for them.
-Exodus 16:6 even used water flowing out of a rock as an example of Jesus.
-There are many things that water can be a symbol of.
+It can symbolize life, as we need it to live.
+In Exodus 16:6, water flowing out of a rock is used as a metaphor for Jesus.
+There are many things that water can symbolize.

-But how do we know if water baptism is a symbol for something else, or if it is not?
-Well, the Bible tells us!
+But how do we know if water baptism is just a symbol for something else?
+The answer is simple: the Bible tells us.

-In these 2 verses, we see the Bible tell us that water baptism is a “figure” or a “metaphor” for something else.
-Verse 21 tells us that it isn’t going under the water and having it wash over our body that saves us.
-It says that it is the answer of a good conscience toward God.
-Let me give some more verses to fully explain this.
+In this verse, the Bible tells us that water baptism is a “figure” or “metaphor” for something else.
+Verse 21 makes it clear that it isn’t going under the water and having it wash over our body that saves us.
+Rather, it is the answer of a good conscience toward God.

 Romans 6:4